Search for an answer or browse help topics to create a ticket

 Reasons for issuing DVRs

-Since DVRs are issued with limited voting rights they do not dilute the promoters voting rights and make it difficult for hostile takeovers.
+• Prevention of hostile takeover: Since DVRs are issued with limited voting rights, they do not dilute the promoters voting rights and make it difficult for hostile takeovers.

-Passive/Retail investors may not want to indulge in the managerial operations of a business in which they are investing.
-In most cases, such investors are looking to only make profits.
-DVR shares are ideal as investors can focus on the dividend generation aspect, without needing to deal with the decision making aspect of the company.
-DVR shares are offered at a discount when compared to ordinary shares because of the lower voting rights.
-In turn, more shares can be acquired by investors at a lower price, thus increasing their dividend earning potential.
+• Bring in Passive/Retail investors: Passive/Retail investors may not want to indulge in the managerial operations of a business in which they are investing.
+In most cases, such investors are looking only to make profits.
+DVR shares are ideal as investors can focus on the dividend generation aspect, without needing to deal with the decision-making aspect of the company.
+DVR shares are offered at a discount compared to ordinary shares because of the lower voting rights.
+In turn, investors can acquire more shares at a lower price, thus increasing their dividend earning potential.